Below you can find a short dictionary that can help you get a better grasp on the context of the terms used in our documentation.

 mapping function - allows the user to transform data before applying a template during the synchronization process.

-metric stream - metric data that is coming from an external system; Allows for baseline checks.
+metric stream - a telemetry stream with metric data that is coming from an external system; Allows for baseline checks.

 permission - defines an access to specific actions for users.